Investment Rounds Report

 Co-benefits Standard (PDF, 2.1 MB) )

-For more information on the individual projects in each round, see the LRF Register.
+For more information on individual projects contracted under each Investment Round, see the LRF Register.

 How the LRF prioritises and selects investments